nevendyulgerov/initialzr-app/README.md

 Initialzr-app encapsulates all of its functionality in a single global space.
 A global container so to speak.
 The definition of this global app container can be found in appDir/assets/js/app/index.js.
 By default this is `initialzr`.
 The definitions of all core-related functionality can be found in appDir/assets/js/core.
 The definitions of all module and widget scripts can be found in appDir/assets/js/modules and appDir/assets/js/widgets respectively.

 When initialized, initialzr-app exposes a single global space, accessible from window[{appName}], where {appName} is the name of your global app container.
 By default this is `initialzr`.
 You can take a closer look at the methods available under window[{appName}].
-You will be mostly interested in the .getNodes() method.
-Through .getNodes() you can retrieve various app functionality.
+You will be mostly interested in the .getNode() and .getNodes() methods.
+Through .getNode() and .getNodes() you can retrieve various app functionality.

 Initialzr-app comes pre-configured to handle scss pre-processing and js concatenation.
 These two methods are uses to create a single stylesheet and a single javascript file, served to index.html - the app's entrypoint.
 The single unified stylesheet contains all style definitions from appDir/assets/sass.
 The single unified javascript file contains all script definitions from appDir/assets/js.